Fact-checked

 Treatment of acute bronchitis

-Acute bronchitis in healthy people is the main reason for the abuse of antibiotics.
-Almost all patients require only symptomatic treatment of acute bronchitis, such as paracetamol and hydration.
-Antitussives should be used only to relieve sleep.
-Patients with wheezing can be relieved by the use of inhaled beta-agonists (eg, salbutamol) or anticholinergic drugs (eg ipratropium bromide), but not more than 7 days.
-Oral antibiotics (for example, 7 days amoxicillin 500 mg 3 times a day, orally doxycycline 100 mg twice daily or trimethoprim-sulfamethoxazole 160/800 mg orally 2 times a day) are believed to be useful for patients with COPD or other serious pulmonary diseases in the presence of at least two of the following signs: severe cough, severe shortness of breath, increased quantity and purulent sputum character.
+Acute bronchitis in healthy people is a major reason for antibiotic abuse.
+Almost all patients require only symptomatic treatment for acute bronchitis, such as paracetamol and hydration.
+Antitussives should be used only to facilitate sleep.
+Patients with wheezing may benefit from inhaled beta-agonists (eg, salbutamol) or anticholinergics (eg, ipratropium bromide), but not more than 7 days.
+Oral antibiotics (eg, 7 days of amoxicillin 500 mg 3 times daily, oral doxycycline 100 mg twice daily, or trimethoprim-sulfamethoxazole 160/800 mg orally twice daily) are suggested to be useful in patients with COPD or other serious lung diseases if at least two of the following are present: severe cough, severe shortness of breath, increased amount and purulent character of sputum.

 Acute bronchitis has a favorable prognosis.
-Cough is allowed within 2 weeks in 75% of patients.
-Patients with persistent cough should undergo a chest x-ray and pertussis diagnosis (paroxysmal cough) and non-infectious causes, such as postnatal drainage, allergic rhinitis and a cough variant of bronchial asthma.
-In some patients, inhalation glucocorticoids administered for several days are effective if cough persists due to respiratory tract irritation.
+Cough resolves within 2 weeks in 75% of patients.
+Patients with persistent cough should have a chest X-ray and be evaluated for pertussis (whooping cough) and noninfectious causes such as postnasal drainage, allergic rhinitis, and cough-variant asthma.
+In some patients, inhaled glucocorticoids given for a few days are effective if cough persists due to airway irritation.